pfgithub/tisweeper/README.md

 - `9`: `9`: Unused.
 If I were thinking while making this program, this could've been used for the bomb.
 - `10`: ` `: A blank tile.

 Tiles are drawn to the screen from <kbd>Str1</kbd>, where `-3` is the first character of the string.
+Sometimes, tiles are drawn directly from a "string" value, making changing Str1 not a reliable way to re-skin tisweeper.